taliesins/CorrugatedIron/readme.md

-# CorrugatedIron V2 #Currently undergoing loads of change.
-This is Alpha at best.
-Making the Corrugated Iron client asynchrounous.
+# CorrugatedIron V2 #

+Ported all methods to be asynchronous and reactive.
+Performance seems pretty good too.

+* Pooled connections
+* Detect half open connections
+* Asynchronous by default